skedulr/botty/README.md

 # botty 🤖
 The platform specific bot in the Skedulr stack.
-A Discord bot here, but any platform may be used by making following the required communication APIs.
+A Discord bot here, but any platform may be used by making a bot following the required communication APIs.

 ## Running it
 1. Install the requirements by running